 The Biggest Shift

 It's crazy how much stuff adds up when you're not looking.
 Seriously, you know this, but it's worth repeating again.
 Stuff adds up when you're not looking.
 Failing to make a grocery run could lead to three meals out.
 Even if they're not expensive, that's $30-40 each week, or around $150 per month.
+This adds up in your budget very, very quickly.

 Now I'm much more aware of how much I'm spending on eating food outside my home.